cindypan1999/cindypan1999.github.io/_posts/2025-05-china-week-1.md

 #### May 18

 When we got to Beijing, we took a 90 minute Didi to my dad’s apartment which only cost $15.
 I was already impressed by the city.
 Turns out my dad is renting a two story apartment in a sprawling residential complex decorated with roses.
-In large, China is decorated with primarily roses of all colors.
+In large, China is primarily decorated with roses.
 I have mixed feelings towards it since I like roses, but I also like variety.

 At my dad’s apartment, I walked in nervously since I haven’t seen my grandparent’s in eight years.
 My grandfather greeted me warmly despite his temporary blindness and broken rib.
 I sat down with him and Sam and we talked for a bit in his room, covering topics like past memories, what it’s like in America, how China has changed, and how Sam broke his leg.

+The first thing a lot of my relatives say about me, especially my grandfather, is that as a child, I memorized hundreds of Tang poetry, stylistic poems written during the Tang dynasty.
+Then they ask me if I still remember them to which I have to unfortunately say no.

+This is one of the most famous ones by Li Bai:
+>
+>床前明月光 (chuáng qián míng yuè guāng)
+>
+>疑是地上霜 (yí shì dì shàng shuāng)
+>
+>举头望明月 (jǔ tóu wàng míng yuè)
+>
+>低头思故乡 (dī tóu sī gù xiāng)

+Translation:

+>Before my bed, bright moonlight streams,
+>
+>I wonder if it's frost on the ground.
+>
+>I lift my head and watch the moon,
+>
+>Then bow my head and think of home.

 My grandmother is in a wheelchair due to her Alzheimer’s and wasn’t able to interact.
 There was a live-in nanny taking care of her.
 It was really sad and uncomfortable to see her in such a disabled state, but I’m grateful to have gotten to see her at all and for all the memories I have with her before her health started deteriorating.
 We were also surprised by my dad’s cousin in the apartment.
 She flew up from Nanjing, to spend the weekend at the apartment helping out since my dad was going to be busy hosting me, Sam, Michelle, and her childhood friend Rebecca.

 One of my main priorities in Beijing was to eat Peking duck.
 My dad immediately suggested we go to a local restaurant that makes really good duck.
 As a guest, I felt very heard.
 The restaurant was tucked away on a narrow street rampant with mopeds.
 I love the presence of mopeds because it reminds me I’m not in America.